25th Salomon Wadi Bih Run 2017 - 3 & 4 February

 - Way too many cars driving -> dangerous sometimes”

-“Great event and great effort and thinking on the feet from the organisers in very harsh conditions.
+“Great event wit conditions to add to the fun. - Great event and great effort and thinking on the feet from the organisers in very harsh conditions.

 I have read a couple of reviews from idiots that just annoyed me.
 The organisers provided all required information in advance.
 So I know K that I had to get to CP 4 on my own.
 The information was sufficient to let me know I wouldn't have a aid station until 15km and so I knew the difficulty level and how much water to take.